A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Closed -hypergraph and triangulated -hypergraph ( )

 A simple connected plane graph where all faces have degree three is called a plane triangulation, or simply a triangulation.
 This section extends the concept of triangulation to higher-dimensional spaces.
 It is well known that for any planar graph, edges can be added to eliminate all pendant edges.
 Without pendant edges, a planar graph admits an ear decomposition.
 As illustrated in Figure~\ref{pl}, the original graph can be reconstructed by starting from a cycle $v_1v_2v_3v_4v_5v_1$ and iteratively attaching paths $v_1v_6v_7v_8v_3$ and $v_8v_9v_{10}v_{11}v_{12}v_4$.
 As shown in Figure \ref{s3}, if we generalize the initial cycle in the ear decomposition of a planar graph to a $d$-dimensional sphere $S^d$, and generalize the paths to $d$-dimensional balls, the associated concepts can be extended to higher-dimensional spaces.

 Note that every planar graph admits a triangulation; that is, we can add edges such that each face of the graph becomes a triangle.
-Analogously, in higher dimensions, we can add simplexoids to an $\mathbb{R}^d$-hypergraph $G$ so that each maximal connected component in the set $\mathbb{R}^d\backslash G$ is homeomorphic to a $d$-dimensional simplexoid.
-The simplexoids in $\mathbb{R}^d$-hypergraphs can be divided into two categories which are similar to the {\it pendant edge} and {\it non-pendant edge} in planar graphs.
+Analogously, in higher dimensions, we can add simplices to an $\mathbb{R}^d$-hypergraph $G$ so that each maximal connected component in the set $\mathbb{R}^d\backslash G$ is homeomorphic to a $d$-dimensional simplex.
+The simplices in $\mathbb{R}^d$-hypergraphs can be divided into two categories which are similar to the {\it pendant edge} and {\it non-pendant edge} in planar graphs.
 Next, we will extend the concept of pendant edges to higher-dimensional spaces.